Machine Head (band): Catharsis, lineup changes and stand-alone singles (2016–2020)

-Of Kingdom and Crown (2021–present)
+Of Kingdom and Crown (2021–2023)

-On June 11, 2021, the band released a new three-track single entitled Arrows in Words from the Sky.
-The single included the title track, "Become the Firestorm", and "Rotten".
-On April 12, 2022, the band released a new single entitled "Choke on the Ashes of Your Hate" with an accompanying music video and announced its tenth studio album, Of Kingdom and Crown, released on August 26, 2022, via Nuclear Blast and Imperium Recordings.
-Along with "Choke on the Ashes of Your Hate" and eight other new songs (three, of which, are interludes), Of Kingdom and Crown includes all three songs off of Arrows in Words from the Sky, as well as the "My Hands Are Empty" single released over a year prior.
+On April 12, 2022, Machine Head released a new single entitled "Choke on the Ashes of Your Hate" with an accompanying music video and announced its tenth studio album, Of Kingdom and Crown, released on August 26, 2022, via Nuclear Blast and Imperium Recordings.
+Along with "Choke on the Ashes of Your Hate" and eight other new songs (three of which are interludes), Of Kingdom and Crown includes all three songs off of Arrows in Words from the Sky, as well as the "My Hands Are Empty" single released over a year prior.
+As with the stand-alone singles before, Wacław "Vogg" Kiełtyka and Matt Alston were not in the studio for the recordings.
+Again Navene Koperweiss can be heard on drums.
+Of Kingdom and Crown is designed as a concept album and tells the story of a blood feud set in a post-apocalyptic future.
+It is loosely based on the Manga series Attack on Titan.
+On June 21, the album's sixth song "Unhallowed" was released as the next advance single.